 Another issue could be with the spa impeller.
-It could be clogged – full of pebbles, leaves, hair or any number of things.
+It could be clogged full of pebbles, leaves, hair or any number of things.
 The vanes on a pump impeller are very small and can clog easily, which will reduce the flow volume considerably.
-Another possibility is that the impeller is broken – the pump turns on, but the impeller is not moving, which will reduce flow rates to zero.
+Another possibility is that the impeller is broken.
+The pump turns on, but the impeller is not moving, which will reduce flow rates to zero.

-If you have no flow from your pool pump, there could be an air lock, especially if you have just drained and refilled the spa.
+If you have no flow from your spa pump, there could be an air lock, especially if you have just drained and refilled the spa.
 To fix an air lock, shut off the pump and loosen a union on the pump and allow air to escape, tightening it when water begins to leak.
-If the pump doesn’t turn on at all – well, there’s your cloudy spa water problem.
-There could be a tripped GFI button, loose wires, bad contactor or relay, or another control problem.
+If the pump doesn't turn on at all - well, there's your cloudy spa water problem.
+There could be a tripped GFCI button, loose wires, bad contactor or relay, or another control problem.

 Air leaks before the pump, as discussed above, also makes the pump less efficient by reducing the overall water volume.
-Water leaks after the pump is also a problem, in that your water level will soon drop below the skimmer intake, begin to take on air, lose prime and stop pumping your water through the filter.
+Water leaks after the pump are also a problem, in that your water level will soon drop below the skimmer intake, begin to take on air, lose prime and stop pumping your water through the filter.